Contexter/Ensemble-Service/README.md

    - **Functional Prompt**:

      ```
      Generate a script named `generate_api_routes.py` that will be placed in `/service/scripts/`.
-This script creates `/service/app/api/routes/services.py` with FastAPI endpoints as per the OpenAPI specification located at `/service/openapi3_1.yml`.
+This script creates route files in `/service/app/api/routes/` with FastAPI endpoints as per the OpenAPI specification located at `/service/openapi3_1.yml`.
 For each endpoint:

      - Use the exact path, HTTP method, parameters, and response models defined in the specification.
-     - Explicitly set `operationId`, `summary`, and `description` in the route decorators to overwrite FastAPI's default behavior.
+     - Add route decorators with `summary`, `description`, and `operation_id` to enhance the OpenAPI documentation.
      - Apply the appropriate security dependencies (`get_api_key`, `get_admin_api_key`).
      - Include error handling and response models as specified.
-     - The script should overwrite any existing `services.py` file and confirm upon completion.
+     - The script should overwrite any existing route files and confirm upon completion.
 Ensure that the script is compatible with the Dockerized environment and that all paths are explicitly defined relative to `/service`.
      ```

 7. **Typesense Synchronization**